FlaareZero/Kingdom_Hearts_Collection_Linux/how_to.md

 I STRONGLY ADVISE YOU to buy the original game from the Epic Games Store, and follow the guide by using Lutris or Heroic Games Launcher.
 Your choice.

 ## Prerequisites:
-- Lutris - In case you're the Repacked version
+- Lutris - In case you're using the Repacked version
 - Heroic Games Launcher - In case you own a copy of the game

 - In case you're using Lutris - Wine Lutris 6.4 and 6.10-2 are the recommended and known to work